emu-russia/pureikyubu/SRC/DolwinEmu/Readme.md

 Dolwin does not in any way support game piracy.
 Although who cares, after all, games are not for sale, according to Wikipedia, GameCube support was discontinued in 2007.

-## Patches

-Contains implementation of simple patches.

-The latest development progress in emulation allow you not to resort to the help of patches.
-But if for some reason they need to be used, this functionality has remained unchanged since version 0.10.

-Perhaps it will be slightly redesigned in terms of cleaning the code, but in general this functionality will remain unchanged.

 ## HWConfig

 To avoid using the UI to get configuration from the HW component, all Flipper hardware emulation settings are aggregated